DworkinLab/Bio720/Bio708_MLM/Bio708_MultivariateLinearModelsIntro.md

-# VerySimpleIntroductionToMultivariateLinearModels
+# Very Simple Introduction To Multivariate Linear Models
 Ian Dworkin
 March 17, 2017

 In todays class we are introducing how to model data when you have multiple continuous response variables.
 This can be done with a relatively simple extension of the linear models you learned previously (regression, ANOVA, ANCOVA style models).
+If you are already at least a linear familiar with the general linear model (and in particular design matrices), then [this introduction](http://socserv.mcmaster.ca/jfox/Books/Companion/appendix/Appendix-Multivariate-Linear-Models.pdf) will also be helpful going forward.

 ## Libraries